 Special Collections is home to a varied range of collections, used by Brunel undergraduate and postgraduate students and to support teaching, as well as by external students, researchers and members of the public.

-The collections cover a wide range of subject areas, including transport history, the Channel Tunnel, working class autobiographies, poetry and dialect, equality and advocacy and South Asian literature, art, theatre and music.
+The collections cover a wide range of subject areas, including transport history, the Channel Tunnel, working class autobiographies, poetry and dialect, equality and advocacy.
 You can read descriptions of them on the Collections page.

 How to find items

 Work to catalogue the collections is ongoing, but details of printed items may be found by searching the Library Catalogue.
 Collection descriptions for our archival collections may be searched on the Archive Catalogue.
 Please email us in case of difficulty locating material in the catalogues.

 See Access to Special Collections for further details of how to make an appointment to use the collections.

 Access to Special Collections is by appointment only.